Cleecanth/smph-department-sites/docs/sass/grid.md

 ## Widths

-The grid system built into this project is built with an 11-column base.
+The grid system built into this project is built with an **11-column base**.
 All widths are calculated by dividing their own number by 11 (2/11 = 18.1818%).

 ## Rows and Columns